in-der-kothe/exactly-once-semantics/README.md

-# Delivery guarantees in distributed systemns
+# Delivery guarantees in distributed systems

 The purpose of this repository is to raise awareness to the fallacies of distributed computing.
 It provides explantions and strategies to handle with these problems.